mnbroatch/bondage.js/README.md

 ]
 ```

+# Compatibility

+If you need compatibility with internet explorer, you can transpile yourself or use `dist/bondage.ie.js`.

+The necessary polyfills increase footprint considerably.

 # Development

 The parser is compiled ahead of time, so after making changes to the grammar you will need to run `node src/parser/make-parser`.
 This is run automatically during `npm run build`.